ammarrna/TestReadme/Readme.md

 3. Run ETL python file using the following command.This step will first load data in staging tables and then load that data using sql scripts to facts and dimensions. python etl.py

-4. your data is loaded.
+4. your data is loaded